 Make it fun together!"

-When the kids are older and you plan to go travelling including hikes, start out with day hikes that are not too streneous, walk short distances and gradually increase them in both hight and length.
+If the kids are older and you plan to go travelling including some hiking, start out with day hikes that are not too streneous.
+Walk short distances in the beginning and gradually increase them in both height and length.

 Try to find special things like a stunning view, a cave, a waterfall or a summit and hike there.
 Try not be so serious.
 Learn the kids to see things around them and listen to what they discover.
 Make it fun together!